Canonical Tags and Duplicate Content | The basics explained

 It comes up often.
 “What does canonical mean?
 And what is a canonical tag?” and if not that, then the error from getting this wrong: “What is duplicate content and why is my site penalised for that?“

 Canonical more than likely comes from the idea of having a ‘canon’ – a canon of law, the canon of Scripture, the whole canon of English Literature – and inferring that it is the authoritative collection or item within a subject.
-Without delving too much into linguistics and etymology (which I’d love to do, trust me) regarding your website it essentially means: the canonical version of something is the original, preferred, best, authentic, look-at-this-one-please-Google page on a website.
+Without delving too much into linguistics and etymology (which I’d love to do, trust me) with regard to your website it essentially means: the canonical version of something is the original, preferred, best, authentic, “look-at-this-one-primarily-please-Google” page on a website.
 This has two main applications:

 - A page on your website, as compared to the others on it – more on that later.
 And,